Irresistible day trips from Boise are abundant fun outdoor and indoor activities they offer are something to look forward while visiting Idaho.

-European vibes prevail not only in the area, but also in the names of Meridian’s attractions.
-So Kleiner Park might mean “small” in German.
+The European vibe prevails not only in the area, but also in the names of Meridian’s attractions.
+So Kleiner Park may mean “small” in German.
 In Idaho’s Meridian, it’s synonymous with concerts at an outdoor amphitheater on warm summer Thursday nights.
 Divine smell from food trucks nearby further approves your choice of Meridian as one of the most ravishing day trips from Boise.

-Summer nights also entice with classic auto racing at Meridian Speedway.
+The summer nights also allure with classic auto racing at Meridian Speedway.
 For an easy day trip from Boise, there is nothing better than exploring mid-century bungalows and old brick storefronts in downtown Meridian.

 6. Day Trips from Boise: Twin Falls